pachterlab/seqspec/docs/SPECIFICATION.md

 - `assay_id`: Identifier for the assay.
 - `name`: The name of the assay.
 - `doi`: The doi of the paper that describes the assay.
-- `date`: The seqspec creation date, in "DD Month YYYY" format.
+- `date`: The seqspec creation date.
 - `description`: A short description of the assay.
 - `modalities`: The modalities the assay targets.
 E.g. "dna", "rna", "tag", "protein", "atac", "crispr".
-- `lib_struct`: The link to Teichmann's libstructs page derived for this sequence.
+- `lib_struct`: Optional link to Teichmann lab library structure page.
 - `library_protocol`: The protocol/machine/tool to generate the library insert. (can be a modality-specific list)
 - `library_kit`: The kit used to make the library sequence_protocol compatible. (can be a modality-specific list)
 - `sequence_protocol`: The protocol/machine/tool to generate sequences. (can be a modality-specific list)